 1 Introduction to the Environmental Humanities: History and Theory 2 Climate Change: The Great Disrupter 3 The Anthropocene: A Superhero Species Comes of Age 4 Indigenous Cultures and Nature: Past, Present, and Future 5 Environmental Anthropology, Cultural Geography, and the Geo-Humanities: Space and Place 6Environmental History: The Story of Co-Evolution 7 Environmental Philosophy: Thinking about Nature 8 Ecological Religious Studies: Faith in Nature 9 Environmental Art: Creativity, Activism, and Sustainability 10 Ecological Literary Studies: Imagining Nature 11 Environmental Theater: Performing Nature 12 Environmental Film: Projecting Nature 13 Environmental Journalism: Mediating Ecological Issues 14 Conclusion: Back to the Future Environmental Humanities

-J. Andrew Hubbell is Associate Professor of English at Susquehanna University, USA and Adjunct Researcher at University of Western Australia.
-His interests include nineteenth century British literature, literary theory, climate narratives, empirical humanities, and new social movements.
+J. Andrew Hubbell is Associate Professor of English at Susquehanna University, USA, and Adjunct Researcher at the University of Western Australia.
+His interests include nineteenth-century British literature, literary theory, climate narratives, empirical humanities, and new social movements.
 He is the author of Byron’s Nature: A Romantic Vision of Cultural Ecology and The Story of Transition in Western Australia: How Local Communities are Pioneering Sustainable Society.

 "J. Andrew Hubbell and John C. Ryan’s Introduction to the Environmental Humanities is the best introduction to the fundamentals of the Environmental Humanities as a transdisciplinary field.
 The book offers unchallenging explanations of the field’s key concepts and theories, as well as compelling stories of humans, nonhumans, and environments to induce ecological awareness in the field’s storied expanses." – Serpil Oppermann, Professor of Environmental Humanities, Cappadocia University